TL;DR On Buying Your First Rental Property:

 If you’ve ever wondered “Can I buy a rental property with no money down?” you’re far from alone.
 Every real estate investor has asked the same question at one point or another.

-Here are ten ideas for how to buy a rental property with no money down.
+Here are the best ways to buy rental property with no money down.
 Or at least less money down — there’s no free lunch in life, but you have several options to slim or even eliminate the down payment you need to buy your first rental property.

 1. Consider House Hacking First